-Primary sclerosing cholangitis (PSC) is a liver disease in which the bile ducts (small tubes through which bile flows from the liver to the gall bladder and intestines) progressively decrease in size due to inflammation and scarring.
+Primary sclerosing cholangitis (PSC) is a liver disease in which the bile ducts (small tubes through which bile flows from the liver to the gallbladder and intestines) progressively decrease in size due to inflammation and scarring.
 As a result, bile that is normally carried out of the liver accumulates within the liver, which then damages liver cells.
 The disease may sometimes be confined to the bile ducts within the liver but most often it also affects the large bile ducts outside the liver as well.

 Although primary sclerosing cholangitis has been considered a rare disease, recent studies suggest that it is more common than originally thought.
-The disease may occur alone, but frequently exists in association with inflammatory diseases of the colon, such as chronic ulcerative colitis.
-Primary sclerosing cholangitis affects both sexes, but is more common in men.
+The disease may occur alone but frequently exists in association with inflammatory diseases of the colon, such as chronic ulcerative colitis.
+Primary sclerosing cholangitis affects both sexes but is more common in men.
 PSC is most often seen between the ages of 30 and 50.

 At the present time, the exact cause is unknown.
 However, research has demonstrated that genetic changes play a role in this condition because it often occurs in several members of a family.
 Immediate family members of someone with primary sclerosing cholangitis have an increased risk of developing the condition.
-Viruses known to cause hepatitis have not been associated with primary sclerosing cholangitis.
+Viruses that are known to cause hepatitis have not been associated with primary sclerosing cholangitis.
 In many cases, PSC occurs in association with inflammatory bowel disease.
 This suggests that a common cause for both diseases may exist.
 PSC may also coexist with another chronic liver disease called autoimmune hepatitis.
 This most often occurs in children and young adults.

 The course of primary sclerosing cholangitis is unpredictable and not well understood.
 A person can have the disease for many years before symptoms develop.
 They may include: